-2.1.
+- 2.1.
 Spill Management.
 Involuntary spill at Little Goose is the result of river flow exceeding powerhouse capacity, insufficient generation loads to pass the river flow, turbine unit outages (forced or scheduled), or the failure of a key component of the juvenile fish passage facility which forces the project to spill to provide juvenile fish passage.
 Spill at Little Goose shall be distributed in accordance with the spill pattern included at the end of this section, Table LGS-9.
 Special spills for juvenile fish passage will be provided as detailed in Appendix A (Special Project Operations and Research).
-Spills for juvenile fish passage normally take place during the spring, from April 3 through June 20.

-Table LGS-3.
-Adult migration timing at Little Goose Dam from 1969-2000 based on fish counts.
+Spills for juvenile fish passage normally take place during the spring, from April 3 through June 20. - 2.2.
+Dissolved Gas Management and Control.
+Total dissolved gas (TDG) levels at Little Goose are monitored in accordance with the Dissolved Gas Monitoring Program, Appendix D. The TDG levels will be monitored in the Little Goose forebay and tailrace from April 1 through September 15.
+Data will be collected every half-hour and transmitted via computer every hour.
+Data on spill volume and total project flow will be reported at the same time.
+Implementation of spill management requests will be based in part upon TDG monitoring data and the observed condition of migrant juveniles and adults, along with juvenile migration monitoring data.
+Requests for spill will be coordinated through the Technical Management Team (TMT).